marija-marinkovic-m/React-Challenge---Part-2/README.md

 Why?
 Here's this famous image for reference.
 ![styled](https://cdn-images-1.medium.com/max/1000/1*yBxZo9LNEjRaL7eKUBqRSA.png)

 ### Load more
 I thought it would be interesting to produce some kind of the infinite load illusion (so that again Image components can shine in all their glory).
 I achieved this by relying on App component's internal state.
 Upon receiving success response from API, App uses its' `loadedData` param as a bucket for small chunks of items to be displayed, and then it listens for scroll/resize events to decide whether it should catch more items to the bucket.
-Here, again, I added a [delay](https://github.com/marija-marinkovic-m/React-Challenge---Part-2/blob/84b56957d56cbe301b66f8d59ab308ef2bdd5d06/src/App.js#L82-L94) for the illusion to be complete.
+Here, again, I added the [delay](https://github.com/marija-marinkovic-m/React-Challenge---Part-2/blob/84b56957d56cbe301b66f8d59ab308ef2bdd5d06/src/App.js#L82-L94) for the illusion to be complete.

 ### Sorting
-SortBy magic lives in this few simple lines, everything else is pure cosmetics:
+_SortBy_ magic lives in this few simple lines, everything else is pure cosmetics:
 ```javascript
 function sortBy(field, reverse, primer) {